 to comply with the principles issued in the Government Resolution dated 17 February 2015 on equal gender representation in the boards of listed companies with the aim of the board consisting of at least 40% each of women and men by 2020.
 The Shareholders Nomination Board reviews the diversity principles and their implementation annually.

-- Mr. Kimmo Viertola, Senior Financial Counsellor, Prime Minister's Office, Ownership steering department (Chairman),
+- Mr. Kimmo Viertola, Director General, Prime Minister's Office, Ownership steering department (Chairman),

 - Mr. Risto Murto, President and CEO, Varma Mutual Pension Insurance Company, and